Smoking in Greece: Effects of the smoking ban

-Even eight years after the second phase of the ban supposedly went into effect, in July 2011, there is little evidence of the culture changing.
-Based on a pamphlet distributed in January 2018 by the Ministry of Health, strict fines are in place for those smoking illegally.
-The manager of every space that violates the anti-smoking ban, for vendors of tobacco products to those underage and for those violating the advertising laws for tobacco products could be fined between 500 and 10,000€.
-On a shop's fourth violation, its licence is suspended for ten days, while after the fifth violation it is revoked permanently.
-Furthermore, the law states that a driver may be fined up to 1,500€ for smoking with a minor (under 12 years of age) on board, regardless of who was smoking and it may be doubled if it is a public sector vehicle, such as a bus.
+Even eight years after the second phase of the ban supposedly went into effect, in July 2011, there was little evidence of the culture changing.
+Based on a pamphlet distributed in January 2018 by the Ministry of Health, strict fines were in place for those smoking illegally.
+The manager of every space that violates the anti-smoking ban, for vendors of tobacco products to those underage and for those violating the advertising laws for tobacco products risked fines between 500 and 10,000€.
+On a shop's fourth violation, its licence would be suspended for ten days, while after the fifth violation it would be revoked permanently.
+Furthermore, the law stated that a driver may be fined up to 1,500€ for smoking with a minor (under 12 years of age) on board, regardless of who was smoking and it may be doubled if it is a public sector vehicle, such as a bus.
 Drivers may have their licences suspended for a month after each violation.

-However, these are almost never enforced, because they are almost never reported.
-It is obvious that university buildings, cafés, bars and even hospital offices are not smoke-free areas.
-According to the Municipality of Athens, they do not carry out regular checks, due to limits in their staff numbers.
-The municipality has received minimal complaints, because people are disillusioned and do not believe that the law will be enforced.
-They would only investigate the issue further had more complaints or threats to sue been received.
+However, these provisions were almost never enforced, because they were almost never reported.
+According to the Municipality of Athens, regular checks were not carried out due to limits in their staff numbers.